Yoga for the Classroom

 About Katie Evans, m. ed

-My name Is Katie Evans and I have been teaching since 2016.
-I spent six years teaching in Alaska before I became a 4-8 grade ELA teacher in Medina, Ohio.
-I received my Bachelor of Arts from the University of Alaska in English and Music, my Master of Arts from Tiffin University in Communications, and my Master of Education and Curriculum from Bowling Green State University.
-My passion for SEL grew out of my own healing journey.
-If I was learning this life changing information, I had to make sure my students learned it as well.
-I think one of the most important things that I can do as a teacher is to let my students know that what they have to say and who they are matters.
-I wholeheartedly believe that every human, regardless of their circumstances, deserves the opportunity to learn to express themself, communicate their thoughts and feelings, and take up space!
+My name is Katie Evans, and I have been teaching since 2016.
+I spent six years teaching in Alaska before becoming a 4–8 grade ELA teacher in Medina, Ohio.
+I received my Bachelor of Arts from the University of Alaska in English and Music, my Master of Arts in Communications from Tiffin University, and my Master of Education in Curriculum and Instruction from Bowling Green State University.
+My passion for socio-emotional learning (SEL) grew out of my own healing journey.
+As I began learning this life-changing information, I knew I wanted my students to learn it as well.
+I believe one of the most important things I can do as a teacher is to help my students understand that who they are and what they have to say matters.
+I wholeheartedly believe that every person, regardless of their circumstances, deserves the opportunity to learn how to express themselves, communicate their thoughts and feelings, and take up space in the world.

 Why I Chose To Study SEL?

-When I decided to research socio-emotional learning and how to implement a trauma-informed curriculum into the classroom, I did so because of my own personal experience with the topic.
-Trauma is a topic that is near and dear to my heart.
-I was a student who underwent a lot of my own personal trauma, which leaked out into my classroom experiences.
-I also had two teachers who knew enough about trauma to help me find ways to succeed in spite of it.
+When I first began researching socio-emotional learning and how to implement a trauma-informed curriculum into the classroom, I did so because of my own personal experiences with the topic.
+Trauma is something that is very near and dear to my heart.
+I was a student who experienced a great deal of personal trauma growing up, and it often showed up in my classroom experiences.
+Fortunately, I had two teachers who understood enough about trauma to help me find ways to succeed in spite of it.

-In 2013, when I became a teacher, I found that many of my students wanted to stay after class or during their lunch breaks to talk.
+In 2016, when I became a teacher, I found that many of my students wanted to stay after class or during their lunch breaks just to talk.
 As I listened, I saw myself in so many of these middle schoolers.
-It broke my heart to hear about their parent’s divorce and how they were being used as a pawn between Mom and Dad.
-I shed tears with them when they shared stories of their sibling’s death or their aunt’s struggle with addiction.
-I watched middle school girls skip meals, and I saw them catch glimpses of themselves in the mirror or a window reflection, sucking in their stomachs with the desperate desire to be smaller.
-I watched my students panic before tests, act out during a group project, or simply not turn in work because it was just too much for them to wrap their brains around.
-After years of listening to my students tell me what they were feeling, I realized that so many of them felt anxious, stressed, and overwhelmed.
-I found that many felt the need to shrink themselves in order to fit society’s preconceived norms because they felt inferior.
-These observations went hand in hand with my research that showed that middle schoolers already have a propensity to be stressed, anxious, overwhelmed, and feel inferior, and trauma only exacerbates this.
+It broke my heart to hear about their parents’ divorces and how they felt caught in the middle between Mom and Dad.
+I shed tears with students who shared stories about the death of a sibling or an aunt struggling with addiction.
+I watched middle school girls skip meals and catch glimpses of themselves in mirrors or window reflections, sucking in their stomachs with the desperate desire to be smaller.
+I watched students panic before tests, act out during group projects, or simply not turn in work because everything felt too overwhelming for them to process.